 What if I don't qualify for a subsidy?

-Off-Marketplace (full or narrow network) plans are an affordable option for those who don't qualify for a subsidy or choose not to use it.
+Off Marketplace plans are an affordable option for those who don't qualify for a subsidy or choose not to use it.
+When you shop for a health plan, look for the Off Marketplace options, including Off Marketplace Narrow Network plans.

 4. Enroll at the right time